AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-7-frontiers.md

 network exists that satisfies both requirements.
 Its predictions approximate
 $s$, and its IBP intervals approximate the exact target ranges.

+The network's exact output range on $B$ lies inside the sound interval
+$n^{\sharp}(B)$.
+The figure separates that exact network range from the slightly wider interval computed by IBP.

 <figure class="wide-diagram" style="text-align: center;">
   <div class="wide-diagram__viewport" tabindex="0" role="group" aria-label="Scrollable diagram">
   <img src="{{ '/imgs/april-interval-universal-approximation.svg' | relative_url }}" width="860" style="display: block; margin: 0 auto;" alt="A continuous target score and a nearby piecewise-linear network curve.
 Over each of three input intervals, blue markers identify the network extrema and its exact output range, while a dashed purple IBP-certified range is slightly wider and encloses that network range.">